California State Route 58: Boron

-State Route 58 Business is a business route of California State Route 58 in Boron.
+State Route 58 Business (SR 58 Bus.) is a business route of California State Route 58 that runs between Boron and Kramer Junction.
 It provides access to downtown Boron as Twenty Mule Team Road.
 It also follows the former routing of U.S. Route 466.
-It is signed from westbound Route 58 approaching the San Bernardino–Kern county line and the beginning of the Boron bypass.
+It is signed from SR 58 at Borax Road to the old SR 58 split near the Kern–San Bernardino county line (where the old SR 58 now dead ends following the 2020 completion of the freeway bypass in Kramer Junction).
+From here to US 395 in Kramer Junction, following the old alignment of SR 58 (and US 466), the business route is unsigned.